Abu Dhabi Central Capital District

-Abu Dhabi Central Capital District, officially "Abu Dhabi Region" (مِنْطَقَة أَبُو ظَبِي), also called "Abu Dhabi Metropolitan Area", is the municipal region in the Emirate of Abu Dhabi that contains the city of Abu Dhabi, distinct from the Eastern and Western municipal regions of the Emirate.
+Abu Dhabi Central Capital District, officially Abu Dhabi Region (مِنْطَقَة أَبُو ظَبِي), also known as Abu Dhabi Metropolitan Area, is the municipal region in the Emirate of Abu Dhabi that contains the city of Abu Dhabi, distinct from the Eastern and Western municipal regions of the Emirate.
 Abu Dhabi City is the capital of both the Emirate and the United Arab Emirates, and has its own local government.

 Geography and description

 Besides the city and island of Abu Dhabi, the region contains nearby settlements such as Al-Bahiyah, Mussafah, Khalifa City and Mohammed Bin Zayed City, and nearby islands such as Al-Aryam and Al-Saadiyat.
 Khalifa City is in the vicinity of Zayed International Airport, and Mafraq and Mussafah are industrial areas, with the latter having a sea port.
 As such, the region is economically important.
 Settlements: